-Evening Practice: Evening practice will be available for all BC Championships, is the schedule of events permits.
+Evening Practice: During a zone, or open event, no other practice is permitted.
+Late night practice for Championship events is determined by the Chief Umpire for that event in consultation with the event manager, Host committee and chief ice technician.
 If evening practice is available, the following process will occur.
 The Chief Umpire will provide teams with a practice schedule based on their game schedule the following day.
 Immediately following the preliminary round game of the day, each team will have the option to be scheduled for a 10 minute practice on the first sheet of ice they are scheduled to play on the following day.
 If teams are not able to practice on the sheet may play on their second or third game each day